ansible-collections/amazon.aws/docs/amazon.aws.aws_s3_module.rst

                         </ul>
                 </td>
                 <td>
                         <div>Overrides initial bucket lookups in case bucket or iam policies are restrictive.
-Example: a user may have the <code>GetObject</code> permission but no other permissions.
+Example: a user may have the GetObject permission but no other permissions.
 In this case using the option mode: get will fail without specifying <em>ignore_nonexistent_bucket=true</em>.</div>
                 </td>
             </tr>
             <tr>